int128/gradle-ssh-plugin/user-guide.md

 `dryRun`         | Boolean  | Dry run flag.
 If this is true, no action is performed.
 Default is false.
 `pty`            | Boolean  | If this is true, the PTY allocation is requested on the command execution.
 Default is false.
 `logging`        | Boolean  | If this is false, the logging of standard output and error is turned off, for such as hiding credential.
 Default is true.
-`outputLogLevel` | LogLevel | Log level of the standard output on the command or shell execution.
-Default is `LogLevel.QUIET`.
-`errorLogLevel`  | LogLevel | Log level of the standard error on the command or shell execution.
-Default is `LogLevel.ERROR`.
 `encoding`       | String   | Encoding of input and output on the command or shell execution.
 Default is `UTF-8`.
 `interaction`    | Closure  | Specifies an interaction with the stream on the command or shell execution.
 Default is no interaction.
 `extensions`     | List of classes | List of extension classes.
 If this is set, classes will be mixed in.